History of Edinburgh Zoo: 21st century

-In late 2005 the Animal Liberation Front (ALF) threatened action over the holding in captivity of Mercedes, then Britain's only polar bear.
-The zoo had initially planned to retire their polar bear exhibit after Mercedes died.
+In late-2005 the Animal Liberation Front (ALF) threatened action over the holding in captivity of Mercedes, Britain's only polar bear at that time.
+The zoo had initially planned to retire their polar bear exhibit after the death of Mercedes.
 When zoo officials announced plans to create a new attraction, citing their responsibility to ensure the survival of the species, the ALF threatened damage to zoo workers' property and other scare-tactics.
 Edinburgh's treatment of polar bears had often been subject to criticism, punctuated by incidents like the death in 1997 of Mercedes' partner Barney, who choked on a plastic child's toy thrown into his enclosure.
-In 2009 the zoo carried out their plans to create a new exhibit and improve conditions for Mercedes, moving her to the Highland Wildlife Park, where she was joined by a young male polar bear named Walker.
-Mercedes was euthanized on compassionate grounds in 2011, suffering from severe arthritis.
+In 2009, the zoo carried out their plans to create a new exhibit and improve conditions for Mercedes, moving her to the Highland Wildlife Park, where she was joined by a young male polar bear named Walker.
+Mercedes was put to sleep on compassionate grounds in 2011, suffering from severe arthritis.

 2007 council troubles

-In January 2006 the zoo put forward plans to sell off 15 acre of land in order to raise funds for the ongoing redevelopment.
+In January 2006, the zoo put forward plans to sell off 15 acre of land in order to raise funds for the ongoing redevelopment.
 The plans were rejected by the council in October 2007 by a single vote, leaving the zoological society "extremely disappointed".